nnbaocuong99/k8s-cluster/README.md

 - Download 2 files below, re-name to `Vagrantfile` and put each into 2 different folders
    - Use [Vagrant-master](https://github.com/nnbaocuong99/details-k8s-project/blob/main/document/vagrantfile-master) for the <ins>*master node*</ins>
    - Use [Vagrant-worker](https://github.com/nnbaocuong99/details-k8s-project/blob/main/document/Vagrantfile-worker) for the <ins>*worker node*</ins>
-- Open 2 terminals each separate folder
+- Open 2 terminals in each separate folder.
+### 3. Scripts
-### 3. Run the command in the terminal u opened ealier:
+- Run this command in the terminals you've been opened ealier:
 ```
 $ vagrant up
 ```